Glizzus/COMP-3700/D5-DynamicModeling/README.md

 ## Starting

-There is a starting [template](./template.drawio) that contains common elements to build these diagrams.
+There is a starting template (template.drawio) that contains common elements to build these diagrams.
 Start there.

 ## Examples